tensorflow/models/official/vision/beta/projects/yolo/README.md

 ## Description

-YOLO v1 the original implementation was released in 2015 providing a groundbreaking algorithm that would quickly process images and locate objects in a single pass through the detector.
+YOLO v1 the original implementation was released in 2015 providing a groundbreakingalgorithm that would quickly process images and locate objects in a single pass through the detector.
 The original implementation used a backbone derived from state of the art object classifiers of the time, like [GoogLeNet](https://arxiv.org/abs/1409.4842) and [VGG](https://arxiv.org/abs/1409.1556).
 More attention was given to the novel